gaheeoh/academic-kickstart/content/author/admin/_index.md

 +++

-My name is Gahee (Olivia) Oh, a medical doctor and an MPH student in Quantitative Methods at Harvard University.
-Currently, I am studying the long-term effect of multicomponent frailty intervention on socioeconomically vulnerable older adults, under the supervision of Professor Dae Kim at Harvard Medical School.
+My name is G. Olivia Oh, a medical doctor and an MPH graduate in Quantitative Methods at Harvard University.
+Currently, I am working on the long-term effect of multicomponent frailty intervention on socioeconomically vulnerable older adults, under the supervision of Professor Dae Kim at Harvard Medical School.
 I worked as a general practitioner in South Korea for 3+ years in diverse settings including inpatient, outpatient, and emergency care.